dat310-2024/info/exam/examproject.md

 | Extra feature	| 15 |

 # Tips:
 I did get some questions regarding the criteria above, and since I thought the answers might be useful for some others as well.
 - Server side validation: Check that form input and other data received from the browser are in correct format.
 - Errors: This includes handling network errors.
 Also use http error codes when you get an error on the backend.
+Check the REST slides.
 - Authentication: Check that the user is logged inn, server side.
 - Access control: Check that the user only manipulates data he is allowed to manipulate, server side.
+- If you do search in Javascript, [localstorage](https://www.w3schools.com/jsref/prop_win_localstorage.asp) is probably the easiest form to store something, but cookies or database storage is just fine as well.

 # Project presentation